What does it feel like when ribs are broken? Changes in the area of the rib injury

 Diseases with similar symptoms:

-Inflammation of the lungs (officially pneumonia) is inflammatory process in one or both respiratory organs, which usually has infectious nature and called various viruses, bacteria and fungi.
-In ancient times, this disease was considered one of the most dangerous, and although modern facilities treatment allows you to quickly and without consequences get rid of the infection, the disease has not lost its relevance.
-According to official figures, in our country every year about a million people suffer from pneumonia in one form or another.
+Pneumonia (officially pneumonia) is inflammatory process in one or both respiratory organs, which usually has infectious nature and is called various viruses, bacteria and fungi.
+In ancient times, this disease was considered one of the most dangerous, and although modern means Treatments allow you to get rid of the infection quickly and without consequences; the disease has not lost its relevance.
+According to official data, in our country every year about a million people suffer from pneumonia in one form or another.

 To avoid possible complications, it is important to know what to do if a rib is broken.
-Firstly, the injury must be recognized in a timely manner, secondly, to provide the victim with first aid, and thirdly, to responsibly approach recovery after it.
+Firstly, the injury must be recognized in a timely manner, secondly, first aid must be provided to the victim, and thirdly, recovery after it must be taken responsibly.

-If you break a rib, you need to contact an ambulance, then:
+If you have broken a rib, you need to go to an ambulance, then:

-1. Provide temporary immobilization (fixation) of the rib cage.
-To do this, at home, bandage the chest with a gauze or elastic bandage. top torso from armpits bandage to the abdomen with circular tours in the phase of deep exhalation.
+1. Provide temporary immobilization (fixation) of the rib frame.
+To do this, at home, apply a bandage to the chest using gauze or an elastic bandage.
+Upper part torso from armpits bandage up to the abdomen in circular rounds during the deep exhalation phase.

 2. Apply to the damaged area for 20 minutes ice compress.

-3. Cannot be taken: their action will make it difficult medical diagnostics fracture.
+3. Do not take: their action will hinder medical diagnostics fracture

 4. If a rib is fractured, the patient must sit during transportation.
-If there is a need to take horizontal position(at feeling unwell), in case of injury anterior section chest correctly will lie on your back on a hard surface.
-If injured side surface breasts lie on a healthy side.
+If there is a need to take horizontal position(at feeling unwell), in case of injury anterior section chest, it is correct to lie on your back on a hard surface.
+If injured lateral surface breasts, lie on the healthy side.

 Characteristic symptoms

-Recognizing a broken rib is not difficult.
-After a blow to the chest, a crunch or click is heard.
+It is not difficult to recognize a rib fracture.
+After a blow to the chest, a crunching or clicking sound is heard.
 It precedes pain and is the first sign of a violation of the integrity of the bones.

-An increase in the volume of the chest and stretching of the rib cage causes a sharp pain in the broken bone and forces the victim to stop sudden respiratory movements.
-Inability to inhale full chest referred to as a positive symptom of "interrupted inspiration".
-The sign is not typical for a bruise of the chest wall and is detected only with a fracture of the ribs.
+An increase in the volume of the chest and stretching of the rib cage causes sharp pain in the broken bone and forces the victim to stop sudden breathing movements.
+Inability to breathe full breasts called the positive symptom of “interrupted inspiration.”
+The sign is not typical for a contusion of the chest wall and is detected only with a rib fracture.

-Appears shallow breathing: a short, albeit painless, exhalation and a shallow breath.
+Appears shallow breathing: short, albeit painless, exhalation and shallow inhalation.
 Sharp pain causes coughing.

-Consequence pain syndrome is to limit the activity of the victim: he spares the place of injury, slowly changes the position of the body, moves without turning the body.
+Consequence pain syndrome is to limit the activity of the victim: he spares the site of injury, slowly changes the position of the body, moves without turning the body.

-Possible asymmetry respiratory movements in different halves of the chest: the healthy side stretches when inhaling and lowers when exhaling, while the affected side “stands still”.
+Possible asymmetry breathing movements in different halves of the chest: the healthy side stretches when inhaling and falls when exhaling, while the affected side “stands still.”

-In the area of injury, redness, swelling, bruising is found, in some cases a part of the rib protrudes noticeably.
+In the area of injury, redness, swelling, bruising are detected, and in some cases part of the rib protrudes noticeably.

-Complicated fracture is accompanied by a bone fragment injury to nearby organs and symptoms that indicate a threat to life:
+A complicated fracture is accompanied by injury from a bone fragment to nearby organs and symptoms indicating a threat to life:

 1. Damage to the pleura is indicated by swelling and crunching in the area of injury due to the accumulation of air under the skin.

-2. Hemoptysis is characteristic of the penetration of a fragment of the rib into the tissue of the lung.
+2. Hemoptysis is characteristic of penetration of a rib fragment into the lung tissue.

-3. Sharp pain in the abdomen, pallor, cold sweat, increased heart rate, pressure drop accompany injury to the spleen, liver or kidneys.
+3. Sharp abdominal pain, pallor, cold sweat, increased heart rate and drop in blood pressure accompany injury to the spleen, liver or kidneys.

 4. Deterioration of consciousness accompanies a fenestrated or floating fracture and is a sign of mediastinal displacement to the healthy side.